MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/QuickStartGuide.md

 # Quick Start Guide and Check List

-One of the ultimate goals for creating an IoT image for a device is so that you can have a eventually have a mass produced IoT device.
+One of the ultimate goals for creating an IoT image for a device is so that you can eventually have a mass-produced IoT device.
 The following checklist and guide will assist you in creating your first test image of Window IoT Core in the platform of your choosing:

 ---